 Ogai supports her own mental health by attempting to have balance in the various areas of her life.
 She practices mindfulness and seeks to be genuinely present in each moment.
 She sees a strong support system as an important aspect of wellbeing, and helps her clients strengthen their own networks of support, including accessing external resources and programs.
 Her work and her experience have shown her the deep resilience we all carry, and Ogai is committed to holding hope with her clients while they nurture and explore their own resilience.

 Dawn Chaput is Jonah’s Art Therapy student practitioner.
 She is a community based artist who holds a Bachelor of Fine Arts (BFA) from the University of Manitoba.
-She is studying Art Therapy at the WHEAT Institute, and her helping work brings together her artistic passions and her dedication to community service.
+She is studying graduate level Art Therapy at the WHEAT Institute, and her helping work brings together her artistic passions and her dedication to community service.
 She has worked in support of families and young children for over a decade, and enjoys bringing these skills to Jonah’s diverse clientele.
 She has worked with individuals, families, and groups at Victor Mager Family Centre, South Winnipeg Family Information Centre, Winnipeg schools, and the City of Winnipeg.
 Dawn was awarded the Bookmates Family Award in recognition of outstanding dedication and commitment to families.

 Dawn has always been a lover of children’s books, especially because the illustrations and art can transport you to another world.
 She and her family (and sometimes her clients!) love the work of Shel Silverstein, because he is funny, wise, and simple all at once.